 The maze-like building requires that you are escorted (you might step over the skeletons of people foolhardy enough to enter without a guide) and by virtue of that fact your appreciation of these self contained pockets of artistic activity becomes something to do with other people.
 Your appreciation of the work becomes collaborative because you have to take it in turns to sniff the door or to put your head between the pipes.
 You discuss together whether it would be appropriate to sit in the chair in the room entitled Torture Chamber.
 You become aware of the unspoken etiquette which every informal group develops: tall people at the back, shorties at the front; don't push - take it in turns; come along, don't dawdle.
 And of course this fussiness is all part of the fun.— Pangloss, Everything magazine, 1995.

-Brian Eno is a producer, musician and scholar.
+Eno is a producer, musician and scholar.
 He is regarded as the godfather of ambient music, and a highly respected producers of rock music.
 Eno established himself as an accomplished and imaginative producer and musician in the band Roxy Music between 1971 and 1973.
-After leaving the group he embarked on a career as a successful solo artist and composer, releasing many influential albums of electronic, pop and experimental ambient music.
-Eno trained in fine art at Ipswich Art School and continues to produce work as a visual artist and maintain his role as visiting lecture to the Royal College of Art.
+After leaving the group he embarked on a career as a successful solo artist and composer, releasing many influential albums of electronic, pop, and experimental ambient music.
+Eno trained in fine art at Ipswich Art School and continues to produce work as a visual artist and maintain his role as a visiting lecturer to the Royal College of Art.
 His work has been exhibited at the Venice Biennale, Pompidou Centre, Hayward Gallery, and White Cube gallery.

-Laurie Anderson is a highly respected experimental musician and performance artist.
+Anderson in a highly respected experimental musician and performance artist.
 Her career began in the experimental New York art scene of the early 1970s, and has extended to the release of a string of albums with Warner Brothers including Big Science – featuring the track ‘O Superman’ which reached number two in the British Pop charts in 1981.
 She has collaborated on the invention of musical instruments including the tape-bow violin and talking stick – a wireless 6 foot long MIDI controller shaped like a baton used in her work Songs and Stories From Moby Dick, a multi-media theatrical homage to Herman Melville’s 1851 novel.
 Anderson completed a two year stint as the first artist in residence at NASA which culminated in a film premiered at the 2005 World Expo in Japan.
 Her work has been shown at the Guggenheim Museum, New York and the Centre Georges Pompidou, Paris.

 Image: An Egyptian statute, the vizier of Memphis, stands upright in a small container unit, to the left a red door numbered 4601 remains closed, during Self Storage installation, 1995 (left); Portrait of Brian Eno, Photograph: Mary Evers; Portrait of Laurie Anderson at Longplayer Conversation, 2005. (above).